exfinium/socialmarket/README.md

 The system does not allow the taking of credit - only the giving of it.
 Negative feedback exists but when you pay to disapprove of a post the payment goes to the commons and lifts everyone's balance.
 Paying to approve of your own posts does the same.
 ### Deliberately simple
 There exists no system that can guarantee a desired outcome from human interactions.
 This system provides only two levers of power available to all participants; credit, and words.
 While additional categories may give people access to more nuanced influence, no amount of additional machinery can make the system fairer.

 ## Technology
 ### Microtransactions
-To facilitate frequent proximal frictionless exchanges of value with sufficiently minimal overhead requires the implementation of a grade separated currency, similar in principle to tradable currencies found in many persistent computer game worlds.
+To facilitate frequent proximal frictionless exchanges of value with sufficiently minimal overhead requires the implementation of a grade separated currency, similar in principle to currencies found in many persistent computer game worlds.
 ### Floating exchange rate
 Value tokens within the system will not be pinned to any real world currency and will instead be regularly or constantly adjusted to follow the mean transaction value.
 Account balances will be accounted as a share of total capitalisation of the market.
 ### Databases
-There will be user, post and transaction, databases that should be fully searchable directly by all participants.(for a fee based on running cost)
+There will be user, post, and transaction databases that should be fully searchable directly by all participants.(for a fee based on running cost) User created queries should be easy to share and run.

 ## Rough estimate of break even milestone.